If you're wondering what to take to a potluck, make your own veggie tray! It's simple, healthy, and always gets eaten.

 - Sliced bell peppers

-If you want to go the extra mile and get fancy, you could add mini pickles, olives, edamame, zucchini, snap peas, green beans, or anything else you like.
-Just buy or make some dip to go with it, and call it a day.
+If you want to go the extra mile, you could add mini pickles, olives, edamame, zucchini, snap peas, green beans, or anything else you like that's in season.

-It’s pretty, it’s healthy, and it’s simple.
-I feel good serving it to guests or taking it to an event, even as I’m crossing my fingers that someone else took the time to make buffalo chicken dip.
+A hand cut vegetable platter is pretty, healthy, and simple.
+I feel good serving it to guests or taking it to an event, even if I'm crossing my fingers that someone else took the time to make buffalo chicken dip.